PennyDreadfulMTG/gatherling/README.txt

 - `cp config.php.docker config.php`
 - `docker-compose up`

-This brings up the website on ports 80 and 81, mysql on port 3307, and phpmyadmin on port 8080.
+This brings up the website on ports 80 and 81, mysql on port 3307, and adminer on port 8080.
 You can change the ports in docker-composer.yml.

 - Visit http://localhost/admin/db-upgrade.php to initialize the database.